Russian Church, Sofia: History

 Construction began in 1907 and the church was consecrated in 1914.
 The church remained open after the Russian Revolution and during the Communist period in Bulgaria (1944–1989), though priests and church-goers were carefully watched by the State Security police.

 The exterior was recently restored by the Russian Government.
-The interior murals are darkened by smoke from candles and from time, and are in need of restoration.
+The interior murals were darkened by smoke from candles and from time, and were in need of restoration.

 The crypt housing the remains of Saint Archbishop Seraphim is located beneath the Russian Church's main floor.
-Dozens of people still visit the grave of the archbishop, who died in 1950, praying and leaving notes asking for wishes to be granted.
+Dozens of people visit the grave of the archbishop, who died in 1950, praying and leaving notes asking for wishes to be granted.